Covid-19 government policies: what is the impact on case numbers, economics and political popularity?

 This implies that the impact of coronavirus on the economy had far more sway over government popularity than the strictness of response.

-If you want to take a position on whether a national economy will rise or fall, you can do so by trading indices via spread bets or CFDs.
-For example, the FTSE 100 is closely tied with the UK economy, while the Dow reflects the US.
+If you want to take a position on whether a national economy will rise or fall, you can do so by trading indices via CFDs.
+For example, the Australia 200 is closely tied with the Australian economy, while the Dow reflects the US.

 React to global volatility